Beds-2-Bytes/backend/README.md

 fastapi dev main.py
 ```

-The docker files are meaningless for local development so they can be deleted if one wishes to.
+The docker files are meaningless for local development so they can be deleted if one wishes to or used with a dockerized development environment.